Chicken Noodle Soup

 Remove from heat, season with salt and pepper to taste and serve, garnish with spring onion.

-- If the water level drops too low, add a cup of water where necessary.
-Water level should cover the ingredients by an inch.
+If the water level drops too low, add a cup of water where necessary.
+The water level should cover the ingredients by an inch.